Linear structure on a finite Hecke category in type A

 Let $\pi: \mathcal{N}_P^Q \to M$ be the natural projection, and define \begin{proposition} We have an isomorphism of functors

-In particular, identity functor is a direct summand of $\chi_P^Q\hc^Q_P$. \end{proposition} We sketch the proof, parallel to the proof in loc. cit. \begin{proof} To undburden the notations, we omit the quotients by the left diagonal $G$-action everywhere.
+In particular, the identity functor is a direct summand of $\chi_P^Q\hc^Q_P$. \end{proposition} We sketch the proof, parallel to the proof in ibid. \begin{proof} To unburden the notations, we omit the quotients by the left diagonal $G$-action everywhere.
 All arrows in all diagrams are $G$-equivariant.
-By base change, left hand side is naturally isomorphic to the functor $p_*q^!$ defined by the diagram
+By base change, the left-hand side is naturally isomorphic to the functor $p_*q^!$ defined by the diagram

 where

 with